brahmosjs/brahmos/README.md

 </p>

 # Brahmos
-Supercharged UI library with modern React API and native templates.
+Supercharged JavaScript library to build user interfaces with modern React API and native templates.

 ## Features
 - Lightweight and Fast.